 Monsoon rains are on their ascension.
 It is time to start some worthy planting rituals – cutting the existing stem, it’s grafting, and rooting.
-Everyone knows that, in the garden area, every plantation can exhibits magic during rain.
-Easy to grow Plants starts rooting faster and eventually blooms in a way that really looks supernatural.
+While it’s common knowledge that every plant in the garden area can exhibit magic during rain, easy-to-grow plants start rooting faster.
+Consequently, they eventually bloom in a way that truly appears supernatural.

 Among these 7 methods, we can choose the best and easy to propagate plantation procedure, depending on plant characteristics.

 For seed germination, take some healthy seeds of a plant you want to grow.

 - Directly put them into fertile and moist soil.